mikeperry-tor/vanguards/README_TECHNICAL.md

 The number of nodes in each of these sets, as well as the ranges on rotation times for each set, can be specified as config file parameters.
-The subsystem currently uses 2 entry guards, 3 layer2 guards, and 8 layer3 guards.
+The subsystem currently uses 2 entry guards, 4 layer2 guards, and 8 layer3 guards.

-High load onion services may consider using 4 layer2 guards by changing the **num_layer2_guards** option in the [configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf), but going beyond that is not recommended.

 ## The Rendguard Subsystem